Py-Contributors/Face_Filter/README.md

 ## Introduction

 It's a Rest API for face-filter & face-detection using OpenCV, flask.
-Currently, It's using simple haar cascade and deep neural network for face detection and applying mask by resizing on the face.
+Currently, It's using `haar-cascade` and `deep-neural-network` for face detection and applying mask by resizing on the face.
 It can be integrated into the web app or Android/IOS mobile APP.

 API_URL:- <https://opencv-api.herokuapp.com/>